Sky Witness

 Sky Witness is a British pay television channel owned and operated by Sky, a division of Comcast.
-The channel primarily broadcasts drama shows from the United States, aimed at the 18–45 age group.
-An Italian version of Sky Witness, named Sky Investigation, launched on 1 July 2021.
+The channel primarily broadcasts procedural dramas from the United States aimed at the 18–45 age demographic.
+Sky Italia broadcasts an Italian-language version of Sky Witness, called Sky Investigation, which launched on 1 July 2021.

 History

-Sky Witness' history can be traced back to 1993 when UK Living began broadcasting on 1 September 1993.
+Sky Witness's history can be traced back to 1993 when UK Living began broadcasting.
 The channel was purchased by BSkyB in 2010 and announced on 25 October 2010, that Living would be rebranded as Sky Living in early 2011 to improve their entertainment line-up.

 On 8 June 2018, Sky announced that Sky Living would be closed and replaced on 6 August by a new channel Sky Witness, bringing an end to the Living brand after 25 years.

-Following the acquisition of Sky by Comcast, which already operated Universal TV, much of the programming previously screened on Universal TV, particularly first-run acquired series, transferred to Sky Witness, allowing Universal to be closed and replaced by Sky Comedy.
+Following the acquisition of Sky by Comcast in 2018, much of the programming previously screened on the Comcast-owned Universal TV (particularly first-run acquired series) was moved to Sky Witness; allowing the channel to be closed and replaced by Sky Comedy.